Solenoidal attractors with bounded combinatorics are shy: Renormalization of extended maps.

 \section{Renormalization of extended maps.}

 To study the renormalisation of multimodal maps, it is more convenient to decompose the dynamics of $f$ in its unimodal parts.
 Let $I_{i}=[-1,a_i]$, with $a_i > 0$, be intervals and

-be $C^1$ maps such that $c_i$ is its unique critical point, that is a maximum and $f_i(\partial I_i)\subset I_{i + 1 \text{ mod }n}$.
+be $C^1$ maps such that $c_i$ is its unique critical point, that is a maximum and $f_i(\partial I_i)\subset \partial I_{i + 1 \text{ mod }n}$.
 An extended map $F$ is defined by a finite sequence $(f_1,\dots,f_n)$ of maps is the map defined on $I^n_F = \{(x,i) \colon x \in I_{i}, 1 \leq i \leq n \}$ as

-We say that $f$ is a multimodal map of type $n$ if it can be written as a composition of $n$ unimodal maps: to be more precise, if there exist maps $f_1, \dots, f_n$ with the following properties \begin{enumerate} \item The map has a unique critical point (a maximum), and
+We say that $f$ is a multimodal map of type $n$ if it can be written as a composition of $n$ unimodal maps: to be more precise, if there exist maps $f_1, \dots, f_n$ as above satisfying \begin{enumerate} \item $f = f_n \circ \dots \circ f_1$. \item We have $f_i(c_i) \geq c_{i+1 \text{ mod }n}$. \end{enumerate} The $n$-uple $(f_1,...,f_n)$ is a decomposition of $f$.
+In this paper, we will assume that the unimodal maps are analytic and the critical points of $f_i$ are quadratic.
+Clearly $f$ has many decompositions.